wyfo/apischema/docs/conversions.md

 ## Dynamic conversions — select conversions at runtime

-No matter if a conversion is registered or not for a given type, conversions can also be provided at runtime, using `conversion` parameter of `deserialize`/`serialize`/`deserialization_schema`/`serialization_schema`.
+Whether or not a conversion is registered for a given type, conversions can also be provided at runtime, using the `conversion` parameter of `deserialize`/`serialize`/`deserialization_schema`/`serialization_schema`.

 ```python
 {!dynamic_conversions.py!}